StatisticsNZ/simplevis/README.md

 * minimising visualisation types available to vbar, hbar, point, line, boxplot or sf
 * minimising aesthetics available to x, y, colour and facetting
-* using a simpler more unified method of colouring
+* using a simpler method for colouring
 * using consistent prefixes and the Rstudio auto-complete function
 * using ggplot2 based terminology for leaflet visualisation.